 2. Linking a single cost document with multiple quotes or projects

-You can also divide your cost document between several quotes or projects, i.e. link the lines of a single cost document with different quotes.
-For example, if you purchase Google ads for three different projects and receive one consolidated bill for it, you can divide the costs accordingly between these three projects.
+You can also divide your cost document between several quotes or projects, i.e., link the lines of a single cost document with different quotes.
+For example, if you purchase Google ads for three different projects and receive one consolidated bill for them, you can divide the costs accordingly between these three projects.

-To be able to divide costs between multiple projects, you need to use the Project on each line option with bills/expenses in Scoro.
+To divide costs between multiple projects, use the Project on each line option with bills/expenses in Scoro.
 This allows you to associate each bill/expense line with a different project, which means that you can consequently link that line with any quote(s) linked to that particular project.

 Once you have assigned all cost document lines to correct projects and saved your changes, open the cost and quote linking modal in any of the ways described above.

-First you need to select a quote to link with from the right.
-This opens the detailed quote line view that lets you drag and drop lines for linking.
-Cost document lines that can not be linked with the currently selected quote are blurred out for your convenience.
+First, select a quote to link with from the right.
+This opens the detailed quote line view, which lets you drag and drop lines to link them.
+Cost document lines that can not be linked to the currently selected quote are blurred out for your convenience.

 3. Unlinking the cost document